biell/alti-server/README.md

 Use the console-only `/xx list`, `/xx set`, `/xx unset`, `/xx add`, and `/xx del` commands to modify the below values.

+  * **logPostions [#]**<br>
+    Specify a floating point number which signifies the number of seconds apart to automatically log a `logPlanePositions` event.
+The default is 0, which means not to log automatically.

   * **extendPermisisons [true|false]**<br>
     Tell the patched server code to enable it's extensions to the Altitude permissions engine.
 This add-on provides roles based